 - 1. You are on Strict Home Detention, you must remain in your residence at all times other than appearing at the courthouse for a scheduled court event, or to attend a scheduled in-person appointment with Pretrial Services or Probation, or to attend an in-person appointment with your attorney with 48-hour advance notice to PSP. - 2.
 If you require a modification to this condition or your court order, even if it is for a previously approved reason, you must submit to the court for said leave through counsel, or pro se if you are unrepresented using the "Request for Leave from Home Detention" form.
 You may not leave your residence unless approval is granted by the court. - 3.
 You will be subject to random visits by an Intensive Supervision Program (ISP) officer.
 An ISP officer will come to your residence periodically and attempt to make contact by knocking on your door, ringing a doorbell if available, and/or calling the phone number you provided to Pretrial Services.
 They will confirm you are home by making face-to-face contact with you at your door.
 The officer will not enter your home. - 4.
-If an ISP officer visits your home and cannot confirm you are there, they will report you to your assigned Pretrial Services officer who will file a Violation of Monitoring with the court. - 5.
+If an ISP officer visits your home and cannot confirm you are there, they will report you to your assigned Pretrial Services officer who will file a Violation of Monitoring with the court and request a bench warrant for your immediate arrest.
+The court shall issue the warrant absent extraordinary circumstances. - 5.
 ISP officers are assisting Pretrial Services in conducting home visits only.
 ISP officers are conducting home visits to ensure that you are at your ordered residence.
 The ISP officer conducting the visit is not specifically assigned to your case and cannot answer any questions regarding your pretrial release.
 Additionally, they are not there to conduct a monitoring appointment or complete any other compliance check other than your condition of home detention.
-All questions relating to your pretrial release conditions must be posed to your assigned Pretrial officer. - 6.
-If you have any questions regarding your conditions of release, contact your PSP officer immediately.
+All questions relating to your pretrial release conditions must be posed to your assigned Pretrial officer.

-Superior Court of New Jersey Law Division - Criminal Part
+6. If you have any questions regarding your conditions of release, contact your PSP officer immediately.

-State of New Jersey - Select County - County
+State of New Jersey Superior Court of New Jersey Law Division - Criminal Part - Select County - County

 Plaintiff, Municipality

-v.
-Complaint Number :
+V. Complaint Number:

-Promis/Gavel Num ber:
+Promis/Gavel Number:

 Defendant.
 FACTS Number:

 Notification of Expectations for Defendant ordered to Strict Home Detention with Video Reporting